40 Hour Yin Yoga Teacher Training

 Yin Yoga as a practice is complementary to the very active, movement based Yang practices we love.
 It explores the depth of the human body’s quiet but very important structural tissues as well as the life force energy known as Qi (Chi) or Prana that flows through these tissues.

-Yin Yoga asana practice physically supports our everyday movement while opening the door to meditative and energetic benefits.
+Yin Yoga asana practice physically supports our everyday movement while opening doorways to meditative and energetic benefits.
 Our human body has a combination of layers that include a physical and subtle energetic body along with our emotional and spiritual bodies.
-Yin Yoga brings awareness to the vibrational flow of energy through these layers of ourselves while supporting a process of change.
+Yin Yoga brings awareness to the vibrational flow of energy through these layers of ourselves while supporting a process of change and the recognition of wholeness.

 The practice itself appears outwardly very still while it is known that the unseen inner world is experiencing profound energetic movement.
-Connective tissues, also known as Yin tissues, include tendons, ligaments, the many layers of fascia, and so much more.
+Connective tissues, called Yin tissues in this practice, include tendons, ligaments, and the many layers of fascia deep to the body.
 They are called connective tissues because they are the support and connecting structures of the physical body.
-They are called Yin tissues because they are deep and quiet.
 These tissues also carry nerves, fluids and ground substances that are essential to a healthy existence.
 In practice we stress these tissues in a healthy way through the application of tensile and compressive forces.
 This creates an overall response that bridges the gap to the total health and well-being of mind, body and spirit.

 In this training, we will explore the “why?” of Yin Yoga practice.